MaxAantjes/Exp-Analysis-Dropout-EDU-EC-COVID19/README.md

 1. The number of teachers in public education tend to be unresponsive to the demand of teachers.
-Given the increase of public school enrollment in Ecuador, this means government should introduce new policies to encourage public teacher hiring.
+Given the increase of public school enrolment in Ecuador, this means government should introduce new policies to encourage public teacher hiring.
 2. Policy makers should be aware of the different types of private education in Latin America and their concentration.
 Purely private